Geospatial Data Science in Python

 Important!

-- No need to create the
+• No need to create the X_train and X_test numpy arrays.

-numpy arrays. - We told scikit learn which column strings to extract in the ColumnTransformer, so it needs the DataFrame with named columns.
+• We told scikit learn which column strings to extract in the ColumnTransformer, so it needs the DataFrame with named columns.

 # Fit the training set